autocore-ai/AutowareAuto/src/prediction/kalman_filter/design/kalman_filter-design.md

 float32_t operator[](const uint64_t idx) const = 0;
 /// \brief Set the state
 void set_state(const Eigen::Array<float32_t, NumStates> & x) = 0;
-// TODO(c.ho) make this private for friends only?
 Eigen::Array<float32_t, NumStates> & get_state();
 ```
   For an EKF, this model describes the nonlinear prediction function and the